 For insights and free downloadable business plan templates, read this definitive guide to writing a business plan.

 Hire an experienced business attorney

 The trucking industry is overseen by the Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
-These government agencies take their rules and regulations seriously – and they expect trucking companies to do so as well.
+These government agencies take their rules and regulations seriously and expect trucking companies to do so as well.

 A good lawyer will help you find the proper business structure for the business – and split ownership interests with partners or investors – in ways that will protect everyone and give you flexibility in the future.